Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Proof of Lemma

 \item The (deterministic) connection cost within $ A' $ is $ C_{A'} $.

 \item The expected effective delay cost of $(r,t)$ is

 \item The expected delay weight served by an edge $ (x,y)\in E(A') $ is

 where $ A'_y $ is the sub-arborescence of $ A'-(x,y) $ containing $ y $.
 The formula reflects the expected component of $(A'-(x,y))$ in which the port vertex is located.
-Summation over all edges in $ A' $ yields the following expected delay cost contribution of $E( A')$: \end{itemize}

-The addition of these four terms gives the expected total cost of connecting $ A' $ to the root $r$, and provides the bound in (\ref{eqn:kh_bound-1}).
-The bounds (\ref{eqn:kh_bound-2})-(\ref{eqn:kh_bound-3}) follow as (\ref{eqn:kh_bound-1}) is maximized for $W_{A'_y}= \frac{1}{2}W_{A'}$ and $W_{A'} \le 2\mu$ or $A'$ is a (heavy) singleton.
-The deterministic best choice of the ``port'' vertex in Algorithm~\ref{alg:khazraei21} cannot be more expensive. \end{proof}
+Summation over all edges in $ A' $ yields the following expected delay cost contribution of $E( A')$: \end{itemize} The addition of these four terms gives the expected total cost of connecting $ A' $ to the root $r$, and provides the bound in (\ref{eqn:kh_bound-1}).
+The deterministic best choice of the ``port'' vertex in Algorithm~\ref{alg:khazraei21} cannot be more expensive.
+Now, (\ref{eqn:kh_bound-2}) holds as (\ref{eqn:kh_bound-1}) is maximized for $W_{A'_y}= \frac{1}{2}W_{A'}$.
+Finally, (\ref{eqn:kh_bound-3}) follows as $W_{A'} \le 2\mu$ or $A'$ is a (heavy) singleton. \end{proof}